Madaniya Member Organisations

 Enab Baladi

-Enab Baladi is a nonprofit charitable organization and an independent Syrian media organization that was founded in 2011.
-EB offers 24-hour news coverage through its multilingual interactive websites, and it publishes a weekly newspaper that covers the Syrian political and social news.
-It hosts events, provides in-depth research, interviews, investigations, media coverage, and opinion editorials on relevant topics relating to Syria's politics, society, and economy.
+Enab Baladi, founded in 2011, is an independent nonprofit Syrian media organization.
+It offers 24-hour news on multilingual websites and publishes a weekly newspaper covering Syrian political and social news.
+The organization hosts events and provides research, interviews, investigations, and editorial opinions on topics related to Syria's politics, society, and economy.

 -